Levi Colbert: Death

 Colbert died June 2, 1834, at Buzzard Roost, Alabama.
 His brother George Colbert succeeded him as leader of the Chickasaw.

 Personal life

 Colbert "married three times.
 He married Ishtimmarharlechar.
 She was listed as a resident in the census report in Chickasaw Roll, Chickasaw Nation, MS, 1818.
 He married Temusharhoctay 'Dollie' (Schtimmarshashoctay) before 1795.
 Temusharhoctay was born before 1780.
 She was listed as a resident in the census report in Chickasaw Nation, MS, 1818.
 He married Mintahoyo House of Imatapo before 1799.
 Mintahoyo was born before 1799.
 Mintahoyo died after 1839."
 Most of the younger children were educated at Charity Hall school, a mile and a half from their home, (also called Bell Indian Mission).
 It has been described as "a mission school ... established in 1820, near Cotton Gin Port, Mississippi, by Rev. Robert Bell, under the auspices of the Cumberland Presbyterian Church, for the education of Chickasaw children."

+In 1801 he lived near Bear Creek, between the Tennessee and Tombigbee Rivers.
+He was said to be "amiable and generous," in contrast to the more "determined and dictatorial" George Colbert.

 Legacy

 Some of Colbert's goals were achieved in a treaty of 1837, which enabled the tribe to control monies resulting from the sale of their homesteads and ensured they would be compensated for improvements.
 Colbert did not want conflict; he wanted peace with the US government, even if it meant giving up his people's land.
 He wanted to try to preserve his people's rights during negotiations, as they were pressured by increasing conflict with encroaching European-American settlers and governments.

 Colbert was very concerned that the federal government was treating equally with mixed-race men he called "half-breeds."
 Although he was of mixed descent, he had grown up identifying with the Chickasaw culture and his mother's clan.
 He believed some white men were marrying into the tribe just to try to get control of land.
 By the 1830s, he felt such men were ignoring traditional practices and the tribe's recognized chiefs in seeking personal gain.